 - How will you find opportunities in the market place?

 - When will you enter the trade?

 As mentioned before, fear and greed can lead to irrational decisions that you wouldn't normally make.
 The main benefit of having a trading plan is to remove these emotional feelings from your trading.
 It also creates a process that is easily repeatable.
 Repeatability is an important factor to help you learn from mistakes and have the ability to see flaws in the trades you place.
 Without a plan it becomes very difficult to improve as a trader and keep moving forward.

 Trading options involves a number of considerations both before and after the trade has been placed.
 Many of the mistakes mentioned can be accounted for before the trade is opened by utilizing the tools and resources Fidelity offers.
 The single most important step to trading options is to develop a plan and stick with it!
-Some of the tools and resources that can help you get your own plan include the Options Strategy Guide, Key Statistics, Probability Calculator, and the Profit/Loss Calculator.
+Some of the tools and resources that can help you establish your own plan include the Options Strategy Guide, Key Statistics, Probability Calculator, and the Profit/Loss Calculator.
 Take advantage of these and other trading tools and resources Fidelity provides to help you avoid these common options trading mistakes in your future trades.

 Get started, form ideas, and make a plan.

 Use this educational tool to help you learn about a variety of options strategies.